mindspore-ai/docs/docs/mindspore/source_en/model_train/debug/dump.md

       Except for those marked as supporting device statistics, other statistics can be collected only on the host.
       This field is optional, with default values of ["max", "min", "l2norm"].

+    - `overflow_number`：Specify the number of data to overflow dump.
+This field is required only when `op_debug_mode` is set to 3 and only the overflow operator is saved.
+It can control the overflow data to be dumped in chronological order until the specified value is reached, and the overflow data will no longer be dumped.
+The default value is 0, which means dumping all overflow data.
     - `enable`: When set to true, enable Synchronous Dump.
 When set to false, asynchronous dump will be used on Ascend and synchronous dump will still be used on GPU.
     - `trans_flag`: Enable trans flag.
 Transform the device data format into NCHW.
 If it is `True`, the data will be saved in the 4D format (NCHW) format on the Host side; if it is `False`, the data format on the Device side will be retained.
 Default: `True`.
     - `stat_calc_mode`: Select the backend for statistical calculations.
 Options are "host" and "device".
 Choosing "device" enables device computation of statistics, currently only effective on Ascend, and supports only min/max/avg/l2norm statistics.